What Lipton did for tea in late nineteenth to early twentieth century Britain, Maypole Dairy did for margarine.

 Maypole Dairy was the largest retailer of margarine in Britain by 1895.
 The business had 60 shops, eight creameries in Ireland and one in England, and purchasing offices in Denmark and Sweden.

 Maypole and George Jackson underwent a merger in 1898, and the company was incorporated with a share capital of £1 million.
 George Watson became chairman.
 The company had 185 retail shops and 17 creameries.

 Maypole acquired a margarine factory in Godley, Manchester, from Otto Monsted Ltd, a Danish company, in 1902.
 It was capable of producing 200 tons of margarine every week.

-By 1908 Maypole had 560 retail shops, and Maypole was the largest retailer of tea, butter and margarine in the United Kingdom.
+Maypole had 560 retail shops by 1908, and was the largest retailer of tea, butter and margarine in the United Kingdom.